Dokin vs Whalesync: which sync tool fits your workflow?

 Is Whalesync worth $49/month just for Notion to Sheets?

 If you only need that one sync pair, probably not.
-Whalesync's price reflects its multi-tool two-way design.
-Teams syncing only Notion to Sheets typically get better value from a dedicated tool.
+Whalesync's price reflects its multi-tool 2-way design.
+Teams syncing only Notion to Sheets typically get the same 2-way functionality from a dedicated Notion-to-Sheets tool for less.

 Can I use Dokin and Whalesync together?